All the Sun Princess Dining Options – So Many Choices, So Little Time

 Lido Greens

-A new addition on the Sun Princess, this healthier option for make to order salads looked really good.
+A new addition on the Sun Princess, this healthier option for made-to-order salads looked really good.

 Lido Greens on the Sun Princess